NAILSEA

 -

-7pm Nailsea Social Club first Friday of month music quiz are back after summer break on the third Friday it is an RB's quiz night
+7pm Nailsea Social Club first Friday of month music quiz are back on the third Friday it is an RB's quiz night

 BINGO